VerifiedGiveaways/vg/README.md

 These are discussion points from the initial Twitter thread.
 Note that all current discussions take place in the Discord server (https://discord.gg/xpeFvAbn3k) created and managed by Finn ∞#0001 and administered by Psycho-Gamen#0282 and Motokoder#7081.

-- Project name suggestion: "Verified Giveaway".
+- Project name suggestion: "Verified Giveaways".
 (Twitter: @RG1PsychoGamen)
 - Wallets should be verified to prevent NFTs from being sent to a bad address.
 (Twitter: @Motokoder)
 - Support for wallet handles/domains.
 (Twitter: [@RG1PsychoGamen](https://twitter.com/RG1PsychoGamen/status/1481464287600197634))
 - For randomness, participants generate a random number, then the giveaway host generates a random number.
 The matching number wins.
 (Twitter: [@47atop](https://twitter.com/47atop/status/1481496566380834821?t=Z9QyFkvn1dFVIhqEgN96sg&s=19))